 In this challenge, you will learn to implement the basic functionalities of pointers in C. A pointer in C is a way to share a memory address among different contexts (primarily functions).
-They are primarily used whenever a function needs to modify the content of a variable, of which it doesn't have ownership.
+They are primarily used whenever a function needs to modify the content of a variable that it does not own.

-In order to access the memory address of a variable, , we need to prepend it with sign.
-E.g., &val returns the memory address of .
+In order to access the memory address of a variable, , prepend it with sign.
+For example, &val returns the memory address of .

 This memory address is assigned to a pointer and can be shared among various functions.
 For example, will assign the memory address of to pointer .
 To access the content of the memory to which the pointer points, prepend it with a *.
 For example, *p will return the value reflected by and any modification to it will be reflected at the source ().

 Complete the function void update(int *a,int *b).
 It receives two integer pointers, int* a and int* b.
 Set the value of to their sum, and to their absolute difference.
 There is no return value, and no return statement is needed.

 The input will contain two integers, and , separated by a newline.

 Modify the two values in place and the code stub main() will print their values.